Back to top

 DATUM DATE NOT NULL,

-SUMMERY VARCHAR(40) NOT NULL,
+SUMMARY VARCHAR(40) NOT NULL,

 COMMENTS VARCHAR(400) NOT NULL,

-PRIMARY KEY (ID));
+PRIMARY KEY (ID)

-INSERT INTO COMMENTS values (default, 'lars', 'myemail@gmail.com','http://www.vogella.com', '2009-09-14 10:33:11', 'Summary','My first comment');
+INSERT INTO comments values (default, 'lars', 'myemail@gmail.com','https://www.vogella.com/', '2009-09-14 10:33:11', 'Summary','My first comment' );

 5. Java JDBC

-Create a folder "lib" and copy the JDBC driver into this folder.
+Create a lib folder and copy the JDBC driver into this folder.
 Add the JDBC driver to your classpath.
 See Adding jars to the classpath for details.

 Create the following class to connect to the MySQL database and perform queries, inserts and deletes.
 It also prints the metadata (table name, column names) of a query result.